Youth Justice Domestic and Family Violence Strategy and support programs

 What have we achieved so far?

-The Youth Domestic and Family Violence Strategy 2019 – 2022 is the first comprehensive strategy in NSW that addresses the specific needs of young people committing, or experiencing, domestic and family violence.
-Youth Justice NSW developed the Strategy through stakeholder forums and reached a combined audience of approximately 750 individuals.
+The Youth Domestic and Family Violence Strategy 2019 – 2022 is the first comprehensive strategy in NSW that addresses the specific needs of young people committing, or experiencing, domestic and family violence The Strategy has provided the direction for YJNSW to achieve: